Start9Labs/documentation/site/source/support/faq/faq-services.rst

 My Element desktop client stopped working after an OS update, what is happening?
 --------------------------------------------------------------------------------
 If you had to create a custom destkop shortcut, it is likely that this was reset with the system update, so you'll just need to remake it.
+This happens most often on Windows.

 I don't see an answer to my question regarding a certain service.
 Is there more documentation?
 -----------------------------------------------------------------------------------------------